|

 giving the reader a context for the calls.

-It is interesting to note that only Johnson knew the calls were being recorded, the other parties did not.
-The result is a transcription of how leading figures of the world spoke candidly to the President of the United States.
+The result is a transcription of how leading figures of the world spoke candidly to the President of the United

 For now, if you wish to literally be a fly on the wall of the Oval Office, look at these books.
 Taking Charge starts immediately upon